Pomax/socketless/docs/API.md

 ### event handlers

+- `onError(error)`, triggers if there are websocket errors during connection negotiation.
 - `onConnect(client)`, triggers after a client has connected. `client` is a proxy, and will have already been added to `this.clients`.
 - `onDisconnect(client)`, triggers after a client has disconnected. `client` is a proxy, and will have already been removed from `this.clients`.
 - `onQuit()`, triggered before the server closes its web server and websocket server.